LastAncientOne/SimpleStockAnalysisPython/README.md

 * Tin Hang

 ## Disclaimer
 &#x1F53B; Do not use this code for investing or trading in the stock market.
 Stock market is unpredictable. :chart_with_upwards_trend: :chart_with_downwards_trend:  However, if you are interest in the stock market, you should read many :books: books that relate to the stock market, investment, or finance.
 The more books you read, the more understand and the more knowledge you gain.
-On the other hand, if you are into quant or machine learning, read books about :blue_book: machine trading, algorithmic trading, and quantitative trading.
+On the other hand, if you are into quant or machine learning, read books about :blue_book: finance engineering, machine trading, algorithmic trading, and quantitative trading.

 ## This is not get rich quick and is for researching and educational purposes.